criteo/cassandra_exporter/README.md

 - Maintainability: I want the exporter to be able to support multiple version of cassandra (2.2.X/3.X/4.X) without having to hand tune the metrics labels for each version of cassandra.
 Metrics path change between versions of cassandra and I want to avoid the hustle of having to maintain the mapping

 ##### Why this exporter is slower than jmx_exporter ?
 - Maintainability: When your cluster grow in number of nodes, the cardinality of metrics start to put too much pressure on Prometheus itself.
-A lot of this cardinality is due to the not too much usefulness of metrics like 999thpercentile et co.
+A lot of this cardinality is due to the not too much usefulness of metrics like 999thpercentile and others.
 This exporter let you choose to not export them, which is not possible with jmx_exporter, but at the cost of a small runtime penality in order to discover them.
 So this exporter let you reach a bigger scale before you have to rely on metric aggregation in order to scale more.

 Unless you have hundreds of tables, the scrap time will stay below 10sec